vbocan/ipfees/docs/softwarex-manuscript.md

 **Existing Fee Calculators**: Patent offices (USPTO [1], EPO [4], JPO [11], WIPO [3]) provide web calculators with proprietary logic, lacking API access and multi-jurisdiction support.
 Commercial platforms (CPA Global, Anaqua) hardcode fee calculations in closed codebases requiring vendor patches for updates [2].

-**Research Gap**: Systematic search of academic databases (ACM, IEEE, Springer, Web of Science) and GitHub reveals **no DSL framework for multi-jurisdiction regulatory fee calculations with combined temporal logic, multi-currency support, and arithmetic expressiveness**.
+**Research Gap**: To the best of our knowledge, a systematic search of academic databases (ACM, IEEE, Springer, Web of Science) and GitHub reveals **a gap in DSL frameworks for multi-jurisdiction regulatory fee calculations with combined temporal logic, multi-currency support, and arithmetic expressiveness**.
 Open-source alternatives are limited to single-jurisdiction calculators (e.g., InPatent [5] for India only) with minimal functionality.
-Table 1 demonstrates IPFees' unique positioning in this underserved domain.
+Table 1 illustrates the positioning of IPFees in this underserved domain.
 Comprehensive literature review analyzing 50+ publications available in supplementary materials.

 ---